 Dominant factors in affluent families have proven to have a direct correlation between economic wealth and substance abuse amongst teens.
-Family dynamics among affluent families creates an environment where teens are more susceptible to substance abuse than some of their less fortunate peers.
+Family dynamics among affluent families create an environment where teens are more susceptible to substance abuse than some of their less fortunate peers.

 The teen years can be especially difficult for any young boy or girl.
-Their bodies are full grown but their minds are still immature and they are not yet considered adults.
+Their bodies are full-grown but their minds are still immature and they are not yet considered adults.
 Once young men and women get to high school, they are usually expected to excel in their academics because their high school grades are so important for getting into a good college.

-Where a lower income teen may be thrilled with the idea of graduating high school and have high hopes for graduating a community college, a teen from an affluent family may have to live up to their successful parentsâ€™ high expectations and make it into an Ivy League college.
+Where a lower-income teen may be thrilled with the idea of graduating high school and have high hopes for graduating a community college, a teen from an affluent family may have to live up to their successful parentsâ€™ high expectations and make it into an Ivy League college.
 Unfortunately, the stress of living up to their parentsâ€™ expectations can actually create a significant amount of stress for young adults.
 In many cases, these high expectations can lead to anxiety and depression in affluent teens.

 Working hard on oneâ€™s studies and striving to achieve a standard of excellence in the affluent teenâ€™s extracurricular activities isnâ€™t necessarily negative by any means; however, extreme pressure from their parents, their family, and the world around them is a factor that has lead affluent teens towards substance abuse.